Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Context-Picker

-where $i$ is training stage and $\mathrm{Cov}(\mathcal{S},\mathcal{S}_{\text{gold}}) \;=\; \frac{|\mathcal{S}\cap \mathcal{S}_{\text{gold}}|}{|\mathcal{S}_{\text{gold}}|}$.
 The reward logic follows three principles: \begin{itemize} \item When the output format is valid and the number of selected items does not exceed the ``gold standard + redundancy margin,'' the reward is determined by recall rate with a redundancy penalty proportional to oversampling. \item When the selection exceeds the redundancy margin, the reward is set to zero, discouraging excessive evidence inclusion. \item When the output format is invalid, a fixed penalty of $-1.0$ is applied to enforce structural correctness. \end{itemize}

 \paragraph{Progressive redundancy compression.} The key distinction between the two stages lies in the dynamic compression of the redundancy margin \( \text{red} \).
 Stage~I employs a relaxed margin \( \text{red}_1 \) to tolerate redundancy for completeness, whereas Stage~II tightens the threshold to \( \text{red}_2 \), forcing the policy to eliminate redundant evidence while maintaining high recall.
 This ``loose-to-tight'' margin adaptation achieves a smooth optimization from \emph{recall sufficiency} to \emph{input compactness}, enabling a Pareto-optimal trade-off between comprehensiveness and efficiency in LCQA.